yandex-cloud/yandex-cloud-ml-sdk/README.md

 # Yandex Cloud ML SDK

-This Python library provides a simple and efficient SDK for interacting with Yandex Cloud Machine Learning services.
-It abstracts the complexities of the raw GRPC calls, allowing developers to integrate cloud functionalities seamlessly into their applications.
+This Python library provides a simple and efficient software development kit (SDK) for interacting with Yandex Cloud Machine Learning services.
+The SDK abstracts away the complexities of raw gRPC calls, making it easier for developers to integrate cloud functionality into their applications seamlessly.

 ## Features

-- Easy-to-use interface for accessing the Yandex Cloud ML services
+- Easy-to-use interface for accessing the Yandex Cloud ML services.
-- Automatic handling of authentication
+- Automatic  authentication handling.
-- Error handling and data validation for robust integration
+- Robust integration with error handling and data validation.
-- Support for asynchronous operations
+- Asynchronous operations support.

 ## Installation